mariovagomarzal/dotfiles/README.md

 Fish is the shell I use as my default shell.

 **Installation and/or setup method:** Fish is installed via Homebrew.
+Setup is done by running the corresponding setup script.

 **Related files:** The configuration files for Fish are stored in the `fish` directory of this repository.
 These files are:

+  - `setup_fish.sh`: A script that sets Fish as the default shell.
   - `config.fish`: The main configuration file for Fish.
   - `functions`: A directory containing the custom functions for Fish.
   - `conf.d`: A directory containing extra configuration files for Fish.